 Creating a fine church organ was the centerpiece of the revoicing project with the additional hope that its balances and timbres might lend themselves to a good cross-section of organ music, particularly the French symphonic repertoire.
 The result is an eclectic American organ with a French accent – essentially the style of instrument for which Marcel Dupré conceived most of his concert music – justified, in the hopes of Reeves and Wertz, by its choice for the recording by Jeremy Filsell of the complete works.
 Listen and make your own judgement!

 In 2011, under the direction of Music Minister, Neil Page, the console was refurbished and the console action changed from pneumatic to electric.
 The pneumatics had become unreliable and electrification provided greater flexibility for the player and allowed freer mobility of the console.
+All improvements were done by Carl Stradtman, who maintains the St. Boniface Church organ.
 At the same time the much-needed Hautbois was added to the Récit, providing both a gentle chorus reed and a distinctive solo voice.
 The organ now comprises 49 ranks and 3180 pipes.